🕑 Reading time: 1 minute

 Road transportation is an essential network for any country.
-Classification of roads based on many factors such as materials, locations, traffic etc. are discussed.
+This article discusses the classification of roads based on many factors, such as materials, locations, and traffic.

 Classification or Types of Roads

 The roads are classified based on many factors as follows.

 - Murrum roads